 A. The obligation to respect, protect and fulfil

 States should ensure a clean, healthy and sustainable environment in order to respect, protect and fulfil children’s rights.
 The obligation to respect requires States to refrain from violating children’s rights by causing environmental harm, for example by subsidizing products or activities that produce toxic pollution, damage biodiversity or contribute to climate change.
 States shall protect children against environmental damage from other sources, including by regulating business enterprises.
-States parties are also under the obligation to prevent and mitigate the impacts of environment-related disasters which might be life-threatening to children, even where they are beyond human control, for example by establishing early warning systems.
+States parties are also under the obligation to prevent and mitigate the impacts of environment-related disasters which might be life-threatening to children, even where they are beyond human control, for example by establishing early warning systems and invest in building climate-resilient infrastructure necessary for the fulfilment of children’s rights, such as resilient protection systems, health care and educational facilities.
 As for the obligation to fulfil, States should take effective steps to facilitate, promote and provide for the enjoyment of children’s rights related to the environment, for example by investing in infrastructure to ensure the availability of safe and sufficient water for all.

 States have a due diligence obligation to take appropriate measures to protect children against reasonably foreseeable environmental harm and violations of their rights.
-Examples include assessing the environmental impacts of policies and projects and paying due regard to the precautionary approach, reducing unpreventable harm, and providing for timely and effective remedies for both foreseeable and actual harm.
+Examples include assessing the environmental impacts of policies and projects and paying due regard to the precautionary approach, avoiding preventable harm, reducing unpreventable harm, and providing for timely and effective remedies for both foreseeable and actual harm.

 States are also obliged to respect, protect and fulfil children’s rights that are exercised in relation to the environment.
-The obligation to respect requires States to refrain from actions limiting the right of children to express their views on climate protection, or imposing restrictions on their access to environmental information.
+The obligation to respect requires States to refrain from actions limiting the right of children to express their views on climate protection, their right to association and peaceful assembly, or imposing restrictions on their access to environmental information.
 States are also obliged to protect children from misinformation concerning environmental risks and from the risk of violence or other reprisals.
-The obligation to fulfil requires States to combat negative societal attitudes to children’s right to be heard in relation to the environment, and to promote the meaningful and empowered participation of all children within the family, schools, communities and broader environmental decision-makings.
+The obligation to fulfil requires States to combat negative societal attitudes to children’s right to be heard in relation to the environment, and to promote the meaningful and empowered participation of all children within the family, schools, communities and broader environmental decision-making fora.

-States should take deliberate, concrete and targeted steps towards achieving the full and effective enjoyment of children’s rights related to the environment, including through the development of legislation, policies, strategies or plans that are science-based and consistent with relevant international guidelines related to environmental health and safety, such as those established by the World Health Organization.
+States should take deliberate, concrete and targeted steps towards achieving the full and effective enjoyment of children’s rights related to the environment, including through the development of legislation, policies, strategies or plans that are science-based, inclusive and consistent with relevant international guidelines related to environmental health and safety, such as those established by the World Health Organization.
 States shall not take retrogressive measures that are less protective of children without convincing justification.

 States are obligated to devote the maximum available financial, natural, human, technological, institutional and informational resources to realize children’s rights in relation to the environment, including those available within the framework of international cooperation.